Developer Guide

 The list feature allows the professor to list all FYP students in the FYP Manager.

-The list feature mechanism is facilitated by ListCommand
+The list feature mechanism is facilitated by ListCommand.
+It extends from the abstract class Command.

 To summarize, it implements the following operation: